Stanley Morgan: Professional career

-Morgan was selected by the New England Patriots in the first round of the 1977 NFL Draft (25th overall).
+Morgan was selected by the New England Patriots in the first round of the 1977 NFL draft (25th overall).
 Despite being used primarily as a running back after his freshman year, Morgan's exceptional speed helped him transition back to wide receiver.
+In his rookie season, he had 21 receptions for 443 yards and three touchdowns.
+In the third quarter of a Week 12 game against the Baltimore Colts in the 1979 season, he had an 80-yard punt return for a touchdown in the 50–21 win.
 He averaged over 20 yards per reception his first six seasons, with a career-high and franchise-record 24.1 yards per reception in 1978.
 He led the NFL in yards per reception in 1979, 1980 and 1981, and ended his career with the three best seasons in that category for a Patriots receiver (and six of the top 12).
-He also led the league in receiving touchdowns in 1979 with a franchise-record 12.
 In a 1978 game against the Baltimore Colts, Morgan had five receptions for a franchise-record 170 yards; he broke his own record in 1981 against the Miami Dolphins with five receptions for 182 yards, a mark that stood for 17 years.